orca-scan/express-deprecator/README.md

 # express-mute

-Suppress deprecated API calls, removing the need for legacy routes and easing load on endpoints.

-**Why?** over time APIs accumulate old clients or unwanted traffic, express-mute helps to:
+Suppress deprecated API calls: **Why?** over time APIs accumulate old clients or unwanted traffic, express-mute helps to:
 * Remove legacy routes from your API
 * Drop deprecated traffic fast with minimal overhead
 * Manage rules in JSON so updates are painless